-UWS graduate chasing her dream of being a racing driving
+UWS graduate chasing her dream of being a racing driver

 A University of the West of Scotland (UWS) engineering graduate is hoping to fulfil her dream of becoming a racing driver by entering the 2021 Formula Woman competition.